open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 For Instruments which take increments and/or decrements as the input (e.g.
 [Counter](./api.md#counter) and [UpDownCounter](./api.md#updowncounter)), the
-underlying numeric types (e.g. signed integer, unsigned integer, double) being used have direct impact on the dynamic range, precision and how the data is interpreted.
+underlying numeric types (e.g., signed integer, unsigned integer, double) have direct impact on the dynamic range, precision, and how the data is interpreted.
 Typically, integers are precise but have limited dynamic range, and might see overflow/underflow.
 [IEEE-754 double-precision floating-point format](https://wikipedia.org/wiki/Double-precision_floating-point_format) has a